 Your cat will not be discharged from the vet until he can go to the toilet on his own.
 Our cat was released from the hospital one week after his accident and then placed on cage rest for a further six weeks.

 Treatment for any other injuries such as soft tissue, damaged organs etc may also be necessary.

-It is important to keep a close watch on your cat’s toileting habits while he is recovering and ensure he is having frequent bowel movements and urinating.
-If he stops going to the toilet, veterinary attention must be sought.
+It is important to keep a close eye on your cat’s toileting habits while he is recovering and ensure he is having frequent bowel movements and urinating.
+Seek immediate veterinary care if he stops going to the toilet.

 The outcome for cats with a broken pelvis is generally very good.
 Long-term problems may include persistent lameness and arthritis of the hip joint in later years.
 Our cat has made an almost full recovery, he is a little wobbly at the back end, but it doesn’t appear to have affected him a great deal.

 If the injured cat is an entire female, it may be in her best interests to have her spayed as pelvic fractures can lead to a narrowing of the birth canal.